 I joined numerous Facebook groups for moms.
 I connected with the readers, I answered questions and asked my own questions.
 I didn’t have a blog yet, I didn’t have any posts – I just absorbed.

-After a few weeks of deep market research (which I still do) I purchased my domain name and set up my blog on BlueHost (which I regret, as I switched to SiteGround a few months later).
+After a few weeks of deep market research (which I still do) I purchased my domain name and set up my blog on BlueHost (but I switched to SiteGround a few months later).

 Once I setup my blog, I started writing my first blog posts.
 Honestly, these weren’t my best posts.
 But I had to start somewhere.
 I had to write posts so that I could find my voice and style.